ghapsara/guruhhapsara.dev/src/content/2022-08-29-elasticsearch-disaster-recovery-mode/index.md

 ./bin/elasticsearch-node unsafe-bootstrap
 ```

-We relaunched the elasticsearch service, a new cluster id was created forming a new cluster making the node as a single cluster although the cluster health resulted nonetheless in red, but this was a big move.
+A new cluster id was created forming a new cluster making the node as a single cluster.
+Although the cluster health resulted nonetheless in red, this was a big move.

 ```bash
 curl http://localhost:9200/_cluster/health?pretty